 7. Offer to Go Wig or Hat Shopping.

 Or, go with your friend or loved one when she decides to shave her head before her hair falls out.
 If you are a stylist, offer to cut or shave your friend’s head and trim her hair as it begins to grow back.
 My brother and my husband went with me the first time I decided to shave my head.
 They both shaved their heads too.
 Months before I started chemotherapy, I went to my friend’s salon.
-I had very long hair that my three-year old used to play with every time I held her or read stories to her.
+My three-year old used to play with my very long hair every time I held her or read stories to her.
 I asked my friend to cut my hair short so I could get used to it.
 I also asked her to cut it so that I could save a ponytail for my daughter to still hold while we read at night.
 It was a very emotional experience and I was blessed to be in such a loving environment to have it done.
 That was over 14 years ago and I’m still moved by her kindness.
 She has helped me with my hair a number of times since.

 8. Do Something Nice for the Children.